emrul/niotest/README.md

 #### Why are there differences in the outcome of calls of valid jsr-203 filesystems ?

-The JSR-203 API declares may topics as optional some as filesystem dependent.
+The JSR-203 API declares many topics as optional some as filesystem dependent.
 It is also vague at times.
 Most filesystem have bugs in edge cases which rarly matter (e.g. the default implementation).

 #### Why are there failed tests after a niotest version upgrade ?